Particular/docs.particular.net/samples/kafka/sample.md

 ## Running the project

  1. Start both the Sender and Receiver projects.
- 1. At startup Sender will send a message to Receiver.
+ 1. At startup, Sender will send a message to Receiver.
  1. Receiver will handle the message.

-## Code Walk-through
+## Code walk-through

-### Configure the Kafka
+### Configure Kafka

 snippet: TransportConfiguration